ElektraInitiative/libelektra/src/plugins/range/README.md

 ## Usage ##

-The plugin checks every Key in the Keyset for the Metakey `check/range` which contains either a single range with the syntax `[-]min-[-]max`, or a list of ranges separated by `,` and tests if the Key value is within the range(s).
+The plugin checks every Key in the Keyset for the Metakey `check/range` which contains either a single range with the syntax `[-]min-[-]max`, or a list of ranges or values separated by `,` and tests if the Key value is within the range(s).

 `check/type` or `type` can be used to specify the datatype.
 If not specified otherwise the default value is `INT`